Spain Honors Its Patron, St. James the Greater

-Today, July 25, the two-week-long celebration in the small Spanish city of Santiago de Compostela will reach its highpoint with High Mass in the Cathedral of Santiago, the Cathedral of St. James.
-A capacity crowd of 1200 worshippers will fill the cathedral, among them the king of Spain, or his representative from the Royal Family.
+Every July 25, the two-week-long celebration in the small Spanish city of Santiago de Compostela reaches its highpoint with High Mass in the Cathedral of Santiago, the Cathedral of St. James.
+A capacity crowd of 1,200 worshippers fills the cathedral — among them the king of Spain, or his representative from the Royal Family.
 Amid half a month of feasting, and dancing, and music, and fireworks, the Mass on the feast day of the apostle and martyr is the heart of Catholic Spain’s national festival.

 But how did St. James the Greater get to Spain?

-Before His Ascension into Heaven, Christ instructed the apostles, “Go forth and teach all nations.”
-Tradition tells us that James carried the gospel to the far end of the Mediterranean, to the Roman province of Hispania—modern-day Spain and Portugal.
+Before his Ascension into Heaven, Christ instructed the apostles, “Go forth and teach all nations.”
+Tradition tells us that James carried the gospel to the far end of the Mediterranean, to the Roman province of Hispania — modern-day Spain and Portugal.
 We know that he was back in Jerusalem by A.D.
 44, because that year, during King Herod Agrippa’s persecution of the Church, James was arrested and beheaded.
 He was the first of the apostles to suffer martyrdom.

 According to legend, after St. James’ martyrdom in Jerusalem angels placed his body in a rudderless ship that sailed to Spain where, after several other miraculous events, it was translated to Compostela in the northwestern province of Galicia.
 About the year 814, a Christian hermit name Pelayo followed a star out to an empty field where he found the grave of St. James.
 The chapel built over the apostle’s relics was the forerunner of the magnificent cathedral that preserves the relics today.